 Under the SPSPAs, Treasury initially received from each GSE: 1) 1,000,000 shares of non-voting variable liquidation preference senior preferred stock with a liquidation preference value of \$1,000 per share and 2) a non-transferable warrant for the purchase, at a nominal cost, of 79.9 percent of common stock on a fully-diluted basis.
 The warrants expire on September 7, 2028.
-Under the amended SPSPAs, the quarterly dividend payment changed from a 10.0 percent per annum fixed rate dividend on the total liquidation preference (as discussed below) to an amount equivalent to the GSE's positive net worth above a capital reserve amount.
+Under the amended SPSPAs, the guarterly dividend payment changed from a 10.0 percent per annum fixed rate dividend on the total liquidation preference (as discussed below) to an amount equivalent to the GSE's positive net worth above a capital reserve amount.
 The capital reserve amount, which was initially set at \$3.0 billion for calendar year 2013, declined by \$600 million at the beginning of each calendar year thereafter, and was scheduled to reach zero by calendar year 2018.
-On December 21, 2017, Treasury and the FHFA agreed to modify the SPSPAs between Treasury and the GSEs to increase the capital reserve amount for each GSE back to \$3 billion, effective with the December 2017 dividend payment.
+On December 21, 2017, Treasury and the FHFA modified the SPSPAs between Treasury and the GSEs to increase the capital reserve amount for each GSE back to \$3 billion, effective with the December 2017 dividend payment.
 In exchange for the increase in the capital reserve, Treasury's liquidation preference in each GSE increased by \$3 billion on December 31, 2017.
+On September 27, 2019, Treasury and the FHFA agreed to increase the capital reserve amounts of Fannie Mae and Freddie Mac to \$25 billion and \$20 billion, representing an increase of \$22 billion and \$17 billion, respectively, over the prior reserve amount of \$3 billion each.
+In exchange, Treasury's liquidation preference in each GSE will gradually increase up to the adjusted capital reserve amounts based on the quarterly earnings of each GSE.
+For the fiscal year ended September 30, 2019, Treasury's liquidation preference in Fannie Mae and Freddie Mac increased by \$3.4 billion and \$1.8 billion, respectively.
 The GSEs will not pay a quarterly dividend if their positive net worth is below the required capital reserve threshold.
-Cash dividends of \$9.9 billion and \$25.3 billion were received during fiscal years ended September 30, 2018, and 2017, respectively.
+Cash dividends of \$3.9 billion and \$3.6 billion were received during fiscal years ended September 30, 2019, and 2018, respectively.

 The SPSPAs, which have no expiration date, require that Treasury will disburse funds to the GSEs if at the end of any quarter, the FHFA determines that the liabilities of either GSE exceed its assets.
 Draws from Treasury under the SPSPAs are designed to ensure that the GSEs maintain positive net worth, with a fixed maximum amount available to each GSE under this agreement established as of December 31, 2012 (refer to the "Contingent Liability to GSEs" section below and Note 18 -Contingencies).
 Draws against the funding commitment of the SPSPAs do not result in the issuance of additional shares of senior preferred stock; instead, it increases the liquidation preference of the initial 1,000,000 shares by the amount of the draw.
-The combined cumulative liquidation preference totaled \$199 billion and \$189 billion as of September 30, 2018 and 2017, respectively.
+The combined cumulative liquidation preference totaled \$204 billion and \$199 billion as of September 30, 2019 and 2018, respectively.
+There were no payments to the GSEs for the fiscal year ended September 30, 2019.
 Actual payments of \$4.0 billion were made to the GSEs for the fiscal year ended September 30, 2018.
-There were no payments to the GSEs for the fiscal year ended September 30, 2017.